relativitydev/relativity-trace-documentation/docs/Trace Shipper Service.md

       8. **relativityPassword** - the password used to connect to Relativity to upload files (note, it is recommended to secure the TraceShipperService folder as a way to reduce risk of exposing these credentials)
       9. **relativityUrl** - the url of the Relativity Instance where the files will be shipped
       10. **workspaceId** - the workspace ID of the workspace where the files will be shipped
-6. From the Services window, Start the Trace Shipper Service.
-If all configuration is correct, files should start departing the local folders and showing up on the Relativity fileshare as configured.
+6. From the Services window, Start the `Trace Shipper Service`.
+If all configuration is correct, files should start departing the local source folders and showing up on the Relativity fileshare as configured.
 7. If the Service fails to start, look at the Application Event Logs (Event Viewer > Windows Logs > Application) to see any errors.
-8. If the Service starts but does not ship files, look at the log file (as configured in the logFilePath setting) to see what messages are logged.
+8. If the Service starts but does not ship files, look at the log files (as configured in the logFilePath setting) to see what messages are logged.
-9. Finally, once everything is running well, use Windows permissions to secure the Trace Shipper Service folder and the configured logs folder to only users that should be able to access the sensitive information contained within (Relativity credentials, file paths, etc.).
+9. Finally, once everything is running well, use Windows permissions to secure the `Trace Shipper Service` folder and the configured logs folder to only users that should be able to access the sensitive information contained within (Relativity credentials, file paths, etc.).

+### Starting/Stopping Service
+The service can be managed directly from Services window (you can quickly navigate to the window by executing `services.msc` in the Windows task bar)

 ### Uninstall Steps

 1. Run a command prompt AS ADMINISTRATOR
-2. Navigate to the TraceShipperService folder in the command prompt
+2. Navigate to the `Trace Shipper Service` folder in the command prompt
-3. Run TraceShipperService.exe /u
+3. Run `TraceShipperService.exe /u`